simonpedrogonzalez/solar-explorer/docs/process-book.md

 By adding an HTML range input, we add an interactive component to the solar system dashboard, allowing users to change the current date, which updates the planetary positions.
 The design is a bit clunky, but it does work.

 ![Prototype 25 October 2024](imageOct25.png)

+## Dashboard 2: Scatterplot Visualization
+Oct 25, 2024 Author: Sarah Khan

+The primary goal of Dashboard 2 is to visualize the relationship between a planet's distance from the Sun and its radius.
+This helps in understanding if there's a correlation between these two properties.

+Scatterplot Prototype:

+I chose a scatterplot as it is well-suited for visualizing the relationship between two numerical variables.
+Each planet is will represent as a point on the graph, with its distance from the Sun on the x-axis and its radius on the y-axis.
+Scales: Since both distance and radius values have a wide range, I used logarithmic scales for both axes.
+This helps in effectively visualizing the data without extreme values dominating the chart.
+Labels and Axes: I ensured clear axis labels ("Distance from Sun (AU)" and "Radius") and a title for the chart to provide context for the viewer.

+Background Image:

+Source: The background image, sourced from "url('https://www.solarsystemscope.com/images/background_stars_grid.jpg", provides a visually appealing space theme that complements the project theme.